 Does anyone else remember this guy from the Frosty the Snowman cartoon?
 (Caution: saying yes will mark you indelibly as Gen X.) The “worst magician in the world,” Dr. Hinkle, tries to pull some chickens out of a hat and ends up with eggs all over the floor: “Messy, messy, messy!”
 (The whole thing is here.)

 Evaluation in international development spaces has gotten messier and messier, in part because the types of projects we’re evaluating are complicated, or even complex.
-Development partners (sometimes called donors) are working more and more in institutional and policy space, encouraging reforms in places that may not have lots of incentives to change, and directing considerable attention to improving economic opportunities.
+Development partners (also called donors) are working more and more in institutional and policy space, encouraging reforms in places that may not have lots of incentives to change, and directing considerable attention to improving economic opportunities.
 Most of the ways development projects do this are not simple or straightforward.

 What does “not simple or straightforward” look like?
 It’s generally a long logic chain, or theory of change, like this one I found online: